113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 ## ibmcloud update
 {: #ibmcloud_update}

-Update the CLI to the latest version.
+Update the CLI to the most recent version:
 ```
 ibmcloud update [-f]
 ```